jkalter11/hq-hack/README.md

 Now you get a semi-working question to google the answer.

-Next, we will capture the answers and attempt to match the answer with the question.
+Next, we will capture the answers and attempt to match the answer with the question -still thinking about what tools or technologies I should use.